gilnam74/vex-sneppet/Tools.md

 [ SET LOCATION ] — Folder to store all project data
 [ CREATE PROJECT ] — Run the project creation process.
 This will add a folder with a folder structure, copy pipeline files inside, create a project in Shotgun based on user-defined settings.

+## Unsorted
+Will be sorted after getting a descent amount of tools

+#### Convert FBX
+`FBX>GEO` button on MOTHER shelf.
+Converts imported to a Houdini scene FBX files with a character animations from Mixamo to a Geometry Cache.
+For each selected FBX Subnetwork node creates:
+- a subnetwork with merged from FBX geometries,
+- a material group for each part and apply a material to each geometry via material SOP,
+- File Cache node to write the character animation caches to an Animation library